 A one-mile wheelchair-accessible loop (partially paved, partially compressed gravel) leads to a panoramic view of Exit Glacier spilling down from the Harding Icefield.
 This loop can be traveled clockwise or counter-clockwise, with a slight descent of either paved or compressed gravel on the return.

 Public Use Cabins

 Both of the coastal public use cabins (Alialik and Holgate) and the winter public use cabin (Willow) have wheelchair-accessible decks and doors.
-Assistance may be required to access the cabins from the beach.
+Assistance may be required to access the coastal cabins from the beach.